survivejs/webpack-book/manuscript/04_what_is_webpack.md

 After every module has been evaluated, webpack writes **output**.
 The output includes a bootstrap script.
 It is a small runtime that executes the result in a browser and a manifest listing bundles to load.

 The manifest can be extracted to a file of its own, as discussed later in the book.
-The output differs based on the build target you are using (targeting the web is not the only option).
+The output differs based on the build target you are using as web isn't the only option.

 That's not all there is to the bundling process.
 For example, you can define specific **split points** where webpack generates separate bundles that are loaded based on application logic.
 This idea is discussed in the _Code Splitting_ chapter.

 ## Webpack is configuration driven

-At its core, webpack relies on configuration.
-Here is a sample covering the main points:
+At its core, webpack relies on configuration as in the sample below:

 **webpack.config.js**